-SOURCES: Planning function outputs (LPA survey), Land and property value data (JLL estimates), business rates valuations (Valuation Office Agency), employment densities (English Homes & Communities Agency), Council tax rates (Stats Wales), Health benefits from Affordable Housing (Department for Communities and Local Government Appraisal Guide, based on various studies outlined in appraisal databook), Community benefits from renewables (Renewables UK Cymru).
-Some of the calculations require high level as sumptions to convert between units/m2/ha.
-Where possible, benchmarks have been employed otherwise reaonable assumptions have been units and Local Government to assumptions of 100% occupancy and do not factor in any displacement.
+SOURCES: Planning function outputs (LPA survey), Land and property value data (JLL estimates), business rates valuations (Valuation Office Agency), employment densities (English Homes & Communities Agency), Council tax rates (Stats Wales), Health benefits from Affordable Housing (Department for Communities and Local Government Appraisal Guide, based on various studies outlined in appraisal databook), Community benefit from renewables (Renewables UK Cymru).
+Some of the calculations require high level assumptions to convert between units/m2/ha.
+Where possible, benchmarks have been employed otherwise reaonable assumptions have been used.
+Business rate, council tax and gross FTE job estimates based on assumption of 100% occupancy and do not factor in any displacement.
 Numbers of applications and decisions are unlikely to match up as these can take place in different financial years for any given application.
 Value adding policies' refers to the proportion of policies the team has identified as adding 'intangile value' that are included in local plans.
 Approvals and refusals do not sum to 100% due to applications carry across years.
 The total value of planning only incorporates some of the metrics presented in the dashboard.